 - Air travel.
 Statement or e-ticket must note passenger name, date and place of travel.

-While business travel can quickly lose its allure, a good travel and expense policy will stand the test of time.
-By clearly communicating the policy, travelers and employers will be on the same page, avoiding tax issues, preventing conflict and reducing expensive fraudulent submissions and inadvertent errors.
-Contact us for help creating your travel/expense policy, developing an internal control system or reviewing your policy to identify opportunities for improvement.
+While business travel can quickly lose its allure, good travel and expense policies will stand the test of time.
+By clearly communicating the policies, travelers and employers will be on the same page, avoiding tax issues, preventing conflict and reducing expensive fraudulent submissions and inadvertent errors.
+Contact Cray Kaiser today for help creating your travel and expense policies, developing an internal control system or reviewing your policies to identify opportunities for improvement.